datascienceworld-kan/vinagent-docs/docs/get_started/streaming.md

 )
 ```

 Streaming provides a significant advantage in Agent invocation by delivering output token-by-token in runtime, allowing users to read a long-running answer as it exposures without waiting for the entire response to complete.

-This greatly enhances the user experience, especially when integrating the agent into websites or mobile apps, where responsiveness and interactivity are critical.
-Streaming is particularly effective for long outputs and I/O-bound tasks, enabling dynamic UI updates, early interruption, and a more natural, real-time interaction flow.
+- It greatly enhances the user experience, especially when integrating the agent into websites or mobile apps, where responsiveness and interactivity are critical.

+- Streaming is particularly effective for long outputs and I/O-bound tasks, enabling dynamic UI updates, early interruption, and a more natural, real-time interaction flow.

 You can conveniently use streaming in Vinagent by iterating over the generator returned by the `agent.stream()` method.

 ```python